TechCursed/artists-like-them-v2.0/README.md

 ### Explore Page

-This is an external page where user gets directed upon clicking the eplore link
+This is an external page (offered by the API) of an individual artist where user gets directed upon clicking the eplore link.

 <img src = "https://github.com/TechCursed/artists-like-them-v2.0/blob/master/demo/redirect.png">